jarichardson/kdtools/README.md

 	Evaluates the SAMSE Kernel in R using a coordinate list (coords).
 	Returns 2x2 bandwidth covariance matrix.
 	Requires: R, KS library in R.

+## INSTALLING KS LIBRARY IN R

+To install ks in R on a unix machine, you will need the following programs installed:

+* R-base
+* R-base-devel
+* Mesa
+* Mesa-devel
+* gcc
+* gcc-fortran
+* libpng14-devel
+* libpng12-devel
+* libpng12-compat-devel
+* possibly others depending on the errors given while installing packages in R.

+Then in R (in superuser), run:

+	install.packages("ks")

+and choose a mirror.
+The KS package requires other packages:
+* rgl
+* mvtnorm

+If the above utilities are installed, these two packages should install easily.
+If the two packages are installed, KS should install easily.
+To check KS installation, run (in R, out of superuser)

+	library(ks)